falkr/ttm4115/pages/prep-statemachines.md

 ---
 type: figure
 source: figures/statemachines/traffic-light-3.jpg
+caption: "A more advanced state machine for the traffic light."
 ---

 That's a complete and detailed description of a traffic light.
 As one last thing we add an arrow to mark in which phase a traffic light starts once it is switched on for the first time.
 For safety, we put it into _red_ first.

+The photos depict the traffic light in phases.
+Some of these phases are shorter than others, but all of them last for some time.
+In the traffic light, these phases have also in common that they correspond to lights being switched on or off.
+In state machine terminology, we call these phases **states**, and sometimes for clarification we say it is a **control state**, to distinguish the term from the more general English word *state*.

+The arrows between the states are called **transitions**.

+Maybe you see nothing special here yet, and you may think that this is really easy.
+One word of caution however: Beginners with state machines have often trouble to distinguish between states and transitions once they start creating their own machines.
+So, remember this simple example to understand the difference between them, as a guide for cases where the distinction between states and transitions is maybe less obvious.

 # State Machine Diagrams